OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/usermanagement/Data_protection.md

   * For users without a system role, all user data is deleted.
   * For users with administrative roles, all user data except first and last name is deleted to ensure a transparent and consistent display of administrative actions in the log files (e.g. of courses).
 If required, the data can also be deleted in the [user management](User+management.html#Usermanagement-Table_Deleted_Users) via the “Clear” action in the “Deleted Users” table.
   * Personal data is deleted from the log tables.
-The user name is deleted and replaced by an ID in the log tables.
+The username is deleted and replaced by an ID in the log tables.
   * Personal data is deleted from the log file.
-Instead of the user name, only one ID is written into the log file.
+Instead of the username, only one ID is written into the log file.
   * The user’s portfolio is deleted.
   * The user’s personal chat messages are deleted.
   * Personal forum posts and comments will be anonymized after the deletion of the user and identified as “unknown user”.